Single-molecule motion control: Results

+We also observe ballistic single-molecule trajectories as shown in Figure \ref{Figure:3}.
+In these cases, the $D$ exhibits significant changes, sometimes even spanning three orders of magnitude.
+The effect of the magnitude of surface charge on trajectories in a similar distribution is visualised in Figure \ref{Figure:4}.
+An increase in the magnitude of the surface charge also increases the range of diffusion coefficients, as well as leads to varying trajectories.
+The arrangement of charges, as well as the resulting trajectories and associated changes in diffusion coefficients, highlight the rich dynamics at play in these systems.
 Figure \ref{Figure:5} presents an overview of diffusion coefficients obtained from six distinct surface charge arrangements, clearly demonstrating the substantial influence of these charges on particle diffusion.
 To better understand the statistical distribution of these coefficients, Figure \ref{Figure:5}(a) and Figure \ref{Figure:5}(c) plot all diffusion coefficients for circular and ballistic trajectories respectively and Figure \ref{Figure:5}(a') and Figure \ref{Figure:5}(c') provide the corresponding frequency distribution, shedding light on the variability in diffusion behaviour attributed to different surface charge configurations.
 In stark contrast, Figure \ref{Figure:5}(b) and Figure \ref{Figure:5}(d) showcase the diffusion coefficients for the same particles, but in this case, without the presence of surface charges.
 Complementing this, Figure \ref{Figure:5}(b') and Figure \ref{Figure:5}(d') offer the frequency distribution of these coefficients in the absence of surface charge effects.
-This concordance validates the accuracy of our simulation model in capturing real-world behaviour.
-Conversely, the introduction of surface charges leads to a striking contrast, with the diffusion coefficients experiencing a three-order-of-magnitude increase.
-This remarkable agreement with experimental findings underscores the pivotal role of surface charges in modulating the behaviour of single molecules at the solid-liquid interface.
+This agreement validates the accuracy of our simulation model in capturing real-world behaviour.
+Conversely, the introduction of surface charges leads to a striking contrast, with the diffusion coefficients experiencing a three order-of-magnitude increase.
+Figure \ref{Figure:6} presents the magnitude and phase contour plots of the electric field generated by different surface charge distributions.
+The total number of elementary surface charges present in \ref{Figure:6}(a)-(e) are 300, 500, 500, 600 and 1500 respectively.
+Figures \ref{Figure:6}(a)-(e) display the electric field magnitude due to surface charge, and areas with high magnitude denote close proximity to a surface charge.
+Figures \ref{Figure:6}(a')-(e') show the phase distribution of the net electric field.
+Figures \ref{Figure:6}(a")-(e") show us the electric field magnitude in the area traversed by the molecule, and it can be observed that the orbits occur near a surface charge.
+Figures \ref{Figure:6}(a"')-(e"') show us the electric field phase in the traversed area.
+The trajectories of the molecule being tracked are shown along with the contour plots, and it can be observed that the orbits tend to occur in close proximity to a surface charge.
+It can also be observed that multiple orbits can occur in a single trajectory, as shown in Figure \ref{Figure:6}(e").